|

 Research

 I'm interested in deep learning, generative AI, and neurosymbolic AI.
-Most of my research focuses on optimizing large language models through efficient finetuning, quantization, and pruning, and on exploring how symbolic reasoning can be woven into neural networks for greater interpretability and control.
+Most of my research focuses on optimizing large language models through efficient finetuning, quantization, and pruning, exploring how symbolic reasoning can be integrated into neural networks for greater interpretability and control, and building foundation models for video understanding to enable trustworthy embodied AI systems.

 |